 WHEN AND WHERE TO APPLY:

 The application for this round of the Business Interruption Grant program is now closed.
 Please check back here for updates on the timing of grant awards later this month.
 If you have a technical question about the application you have submitted, please submit via the following submission forms linked here in English or Spanish.
 Please do not submit questions regarding timing of grant awards.
 This will be announced on this web page and via DCEO.

 DISPROPORTIONATELY IMPACTED AREAS

 The map below shows all disproportionately impacted areas for the Business Interruption Grant program.
 To determine whether or not you are located in a DIA, enter your address in the search box or look for your zip code in the list of DIAs

 Note that for this first round of BIG funds, businesses located in a subset of DIAs where there has been recent property damage due to civil unrest will be eligible for specific grant funds regardless of whether they are in a focused industry.
 The zip codes eligible for this specific subset of funding are

 FUTURE BIG ASSISTANCE

 This $60 million funding round represents only the first wave of the BIG program, which in total will amount to at least $540 million in grants for small businesses, $270 million of which has been set aside for childcare providers.
-DCEO has issued a Notice of Funding Opportunity, with Phase 1 applications due July 14, to seek qualified partner(s) in assisting with administering future phases of the BIG program to small businesses.
+DCEO has issued a Notice of Funding Opportunity, with Phase 1 applications accepted on a rolling basis, to seek qualified partner(s) in assisting with administering future phases of the BIG program to small businesses.
 Check back here for the latest updates on BIG grant availability.